Put compassionate care into practice. Nurses are needed now more than ever.

 UND's nursing graduates consistently exceed the national NCLEX pass rate.
 Your bachelor's

-degree in nursing will lead to becoming a registered and licensed nurse who is able
+degree in nursing will lead to becoming a registered and licensed nurse.
+Our program

-diverse populations and rural communities — two areas where nurses are in high demand.
+emphasizes diverse populations and rural communities — two areas where nurses are

 UND is a regional leader in nurse education.
 The nursing program is highly-competitive